Looking to add a unique and interesting snake to your collection? The Blue Eyed Leucistic Ball Python is guaranteed to be a great choice.

 What Makes A Blue Eyed Leucistic Ball Python?

-This snake is very complicated to breed and is bred from Mojave, Lesser, Butter, Specter, and Yellow Belly morphs.
+This snake is very complicated to breed and is bred from two of five morphs: Mojave, Lesser, Butter, Het Russo and Phantom.
+The most commonly used genes are Mojave, Lesser and Butter.

-They require the genes of five different morphs bred over three generations.
+They require the genes of two different morphs bred over three generations.

 These morphs are very difficult to produce and are called designer pythons because it is considered almost impossible for them to naturally occur in the wild.